mlyszczek/admin-scripts/initrd/readme.md

 - root partition must have partlabel set to "root" (set with gptdisk, gdisk)
 - zfs legacy mount is set:
   zfs set mountpoint=legacy root  # root is name of imported pool
+- cryptsetup is statically linked - otherwise you might get missing libgcc_s.so.1 error